 Account area Assurance rating Summary of work performed Property, plant and equipment ('PPE') Partial We have completed testing of the 2023/24 additions and disposals to the fixed asset register, tested the 2023/24 depreciation charge, tested the valuation of a sample of assets revalued in 2023/24 and performed procedures to obtain assurance over the existence of assets on the fixed asset register and the PCC and CC's right to recognize those assets.
 However, until we are able to rebuild assurance over PPE additions, disposals and revaluations in the disclaimed period, we are unable to obtain full assurance over the completeness and accuracy of the valuation of PPE at 31 March 2024.
 We will provide more information on our proposed approach for rebuilding of assurance as part of our 2024/25 Audit Planning Report.
 Short term investments Substantial We have completed our planned audit procedures in this area and have obtained assurance over the closing balance at 31 March 2024.
 Short term debtors Substantial We have completed our planned audit procedures in this area and have obtained assurance over the closing balance at 31 March 2024.
 Cash and cash equivalents Substantial We have completed our planned audit procedures in this area and have obtained assurance over the closing balance at 31 March 2024.
-Creditors (short and long term) Substantial We have completed our planned audit procedures in this area and have obtained assurance over the closing balance at 31 March 2024.
+Short term creditors Substantial We have completed our planned audit procedures in this area and have obtained assurance over the closing balance at 31 March 2024.
 Borrowings (short and long term) Substantial We have completed our planned audit procedures in this area and have obtained assurance over the closing balance at 31 March 2024.
 Provisions (short and long term) Substantial We have completed our planned audit procedures in this area and have obtained assurance over the closing balance at 31 March 2024.
-Pension scheme liabilities Substantial We have completed our planned audit procedures in this area and have obtained assurance over the closing balance at 31 March 2024.
+Pension scheme liabilities Partial We were unable to complete all our planned audit procedures in this area due to a discrepancy on average life expectancies for the PCC.
+As a result, we have not received the expected report from EY Pensions for Suffolk PCC in relation to the roll forward of the pension liability.
+Therefore, we do not have full assurance over the closing balance at 31 March 2024 for the Group and PCC.
+However, we have completed our planned audit procedures for the CC and have obtained assurance over the closing balance at 31 March 2024.
 Private Finance Initiative ('PFI') Substantial We have completed our planned audit procedures in this area and have obtained assurance over the closing balance at 31 March 2024.